Effective testing

 -

-Put top-level test suites, whose test's access non-local mutable state, in the predefined
+Put top-level test suites, whose test's access non-local mutable state or need a

 TestBalloon will now execute tests in the Sequential compartment sequentially, and also isolate them from all concurrent tests.